aradzekler/WiFi-Detector/README.md

  ## Instructions:
-0. Import JAK KML API from here: [JAK Github Page](https://github.com/micromata/javaapiforkml) , or use included JAR files (same API).
+0. Import JAK KML API from here: [JAK Github Page](https://github.com/micromata/javaapiforkml) , or use included JAR files (same API) found in Javaapiforkml-master folder.
 1. Create a new Program object with paramaters.
 2. Invoke yourFile.csvFolderReader(); to read from destination folder and write a new CSV file that includes top ten strongest networks.